scp001/a1/testing/SyntaxSystem.md

 # **Example of test written in human language**
 ```
 #Settings
-Wait between operations for 0.5 s
+wait between operations for 0.5 s
 #Given
 username is "root"
 email is "[root@mail.com](mailto:root@mail.com)"
 password is "Testroot1"
 #Test
-Title should be "Splat"
+title should be "Splat"
-Click on "Sign Up" button
+click on "Sign Up" button
-Fill placeholder "Username" with username
+fill placeholder "Username" with username
-Fill input having id "email" with email
+fill input having id "email" with email
-Fill placeholder "Password" with password
+fill placeholder "Password" with password
-Fill placeholder "Enter Password Again" with password
+fill placeholder "Enter Password Again" with password
-Wait for 1 min
+wait for 1 min
-Click on element having id "singup-button"
+click on element having id "singup-button"
 ```